AEO Content Scorecard

 4. Top recommendations

-The agent identifies the highest-impact improvements based on:
+The node identifies the highest-impact improvements based on:

 AEO principles